 Bill Gates puts the notebook on display at a rotation of selected museums, allowing visitors to see first-hand the innermost workings of Da Vinci’s mind.

 The manuscript is one of the most expensive auction items we came across, having been purchased by Gates for $30,800,000.

 12) The Clark Sickle Leaf Carpet

-This Islamic carpet sold at Sotheby’s in June 2012, setting the auction record not just for an Islamic carpet, but for any Islamic work of art.
+This Islamic carpet sold at Sotheby’s in June 2012, setting the auction record not just for an Islamic carpet, but for the most expensive Islamic auction work of art and item.